samim0304/sonarcloud-python-demo/README.md

 # sonarcloud-python-demo
-I have made a change in this file
+I have made again changes in this file